PLCnext/BusConductor/README.md

 ## How to get support

-This app is supported in the forum of the [PLCnext Community](https://www.plcnext-community.net/index.php?option=com_easydiscuss&view=categories&Itemid=221&lang=en).
-Please raise an issue with a detailed error description and always provide a copy of the Output.log file.
+Please raise any issues in the "Issues" section of this Github repository.
+Please include a detailed error description and a copy of the relevant section of the Arp.log file and the Custom.log file.

 ## Design notes

-- This app is designed to be used in PLCnext Engineer, but also be useable by other C++ components.
-Note that the current version of PLCnext Engineer (2020.6) provides limited support for the "Component Ports" feature of the PLCnext Control firmware, and no support for component-only libraries.
+This app is designed to be used in PLCnext Engineer, but also be useable by other C++ components.
+Note that the current version of PLCnext Engineer provides no support for component-only libraries.
 This project includes some features that work around these limitiations - for example, the only purpose of the program `BcProgram` in the BusConductor library is to force PLCnext Engineer to instantiate `BcComponent`, which would otherwise not be instantiated by PLCnext Engineer.

 -----------

-Copyright © 2019-2020 Phoenix Contact Electronics GmbH
+Copyright © 2019-2024 Phoenix Contact Electronics GmbH

 All rights reserved.
 This program and the accompanying materials are made available under the terms of the [MIT License](http://opensource.org/licenses/MIT) which accompanies this distribution.